swang666-666/weather-trend-forecasting/README.md

 ## What I Worked On
 In this project, I:
 - cleaned and inspected the dataset
-- checked missing values and possible outliers
+- checked missing values and removed duplicate rows
 - explored temperature and precipitation trends
 - used the `last_updated` feature for time-based analysis
 - built and compared forecasting models